16 Things to do in Manchester

 Canal Street

 Walking on Canal Street is an unmissable activity to do in Manchester.
-This is the heart of the Gay Village and every year it takes place the Gay Pride festival.
+This is the heart of the Gay Village and every year it hosts Manchester Pride parade and celebrations.

 During this time, both Canal Street and nearby streets are full of people celebrating, surrounded by rainbow-coloured buntings and flags and loud music.